-Integrated Airline Transport Pilot Licence (ATPL) courses are designed to take you from little to no flying experience to fully qualified airline pilot in approximately 74 weeks.
-On successful completion, you will graduate with a frozen ATPL issued by the UKCAA or EASA.
+Integrated Airline Transport Pilot Licence (ATPL) courses are designed to take you from little to no flying experience to fully qualified airline pilot in approximately 70 weeks.
+On successful completion, you will graduate with a frozen ATPL issued by the UKCAA or EASA, or both!

 If you're keen for more flexibility, then our Modular ATPL programme may be the route for you.
 It offers a range of flight school courses to complete in segments, allowing you to work alongside your studies to fund course fees.
 Our Modular courses are as follows:

 - Theoretical Knowledge (Ground school)